FAQ

 1. Check your filters regularly for visible dirt or dust buildup.
 If they appear clogged or heavily soiled, it’s time to replace them.

 2. Many systems have a pressure gauge that measures the airflow through the filter.
-If you notice a significant pressure drop, it’s a sign the filter is obstructed and needs changing.
+If you notice a significant pressure drop, it’s a sign that the filter is obstructed and needs to be changed.

 3. Follow the manufacturer’s recommendations for replacement frequency.
 Standard-capacity filters should generally be replaced every 1 to 3 months, while high-capacity filters may last longer.